israel-Liu/theForger/source/_posts/Api-Design-for-Cpp.md

 #### 2.3.2 Add Virtual Functions Judiciously
 As a general rule of thumb, if your API does not call a particular method internally, then that method probably should not be virtual.
-interfaces should be non-virtual and they should use the Template Method design pattern where appropriate.
+interfaces should be non-virtual and they should use the Template Method design pattern where appropriate. virtual function call is typically represented as an integer offset into the vtable for the class.
-This is often referred to as the Non-Virtual Interface idiom (NVI).
+This is often referred to as the Non-Virtual Interface idiom [NVI](http://www.gotw.ca/publications/mill18.htm).
 Add convenience APIs as separate modules or libraries that sit on top of your minimal core API.

 #### 2.4 EASY TO USE